-Refers to the state where there is a difference in time required for each process of a production line.
-It is determined that the line balance is good if this difference is small (usually smaller than 15%), but in a bad case the line balance should be improved by leveling out the work time through shortening that of a very time-consuming process and increasing loads of processes consuming less time.
+Line balancing: Refers to the state where there is a difference in time required for each process of a production line.
+It is determined that the line balance is good if this difference is small (usually smaller than 15%), but in a bad case the line balance should be improved by levelling out the work time through shortening that of a very time-consuming process and increasing loads of processes consuming less time.

-3.13.
 Build in quality at each process

-Quality should be built and guaranteed into each process.
+- 1. Quality should be built into each process.

+- 2. Guarantee the quality in each process.

 - Do not make Defect

 - Do not pass defect

 - Work to standard